Monthly Borealis Dataverse Community Calls / Réunions mensuelles de la communauté Borealis

 Join us for our monthly Scholars Portal Dataverse contacts meeting.
 The SP team will share updates about development work, platform upgrades, and other projects.
-There will be lots of opportunity to ask questions and participate in discussions!
+There will be lots of opportunities to ask questions and participate in discussions!

 These meetings occur on the last Thursday of every month at 1PM EST.

 Contact email@example.com for more information or to suggest agenda topics.

 Next meetings / Prochaines rencontres :